- 9:00 AM – 11:30 AM NYC time (GMT-4, until Nov. 1, then GMT-5)

 I will share any other tools that we find useful on the Resources section of this site.

 - Dustyn Roberts’ Mechanisms & Things That Move site

 - Rob Ives, formerly Flying Pig, a great site for simple mechanisms

 - Sensor Reports – reports on a variety of sensors and how to use them, from the Tangible Interaction class, and from the former Sensor Workshop class.

 A Few Good Reads

-These are not on the main reading list, but I think they’re excellent reads if you’re thinking about physical interface design.
+These are not on the main reading list or the Related Books and Articles page, but I think they’re excellent reads if you’re thinking about physical interface design.

 - Don Norman on the Paradox of Wearable Technologies, specifically heads-up displays like Google Glass.